CARBON NEUTRAL SINCE 2019

-The Gin Kitchen distillery, in the Surrey Hills Area of Outstanding Natural Beauty, has been carbon neutral (scope 1 and 2) since 2018.
-All of our energy for the production of our spirits and heating and lighting the buildings comes from renewable sources.
+The Gin Kitchen distillery, in the Surrey Hills Area of Outstanding Natural Beauty, has been carbon neutral (scope 1 and 2) since 2019.
+All of the energy for the production of spirits, heating and lighting the buildings comes from renewable sources.

 MATERIALS / PLASTICS

 We are currently working on eliminating plastic from all our packaging.

 Our beautiful bottles are made from porcelain, which requires less energy to fire than glass, and the stoppers are biodegradable wood from sustainable sources.

 We use cardboard boxes for shipping, secured with paper-based tape.
 We're experimenting with different materials to provide shock impact such as mushroom cushioning and cardboard pulp.

 The only plastic remaining so far is recyclable PVC in the tamper-proof heat-shrink capsules and in some of our sticky labels.

 The majority of our waste is recyclable packaging sent to us by our suppliers, which we either reuse, or send for recycling.

 We compost the byproducts of distillation such as spent juniper and we make Ginitizer, our 80% hand sanitiser, out of waste alcohol.

 Porcelain is hard-wearing and will last for many refills.
 We offer a discount to encourage our customers to bring bottles back to the distillery to be refilled.
 This reduces waste as well as the energy and resources needed to produce a new bottle.
 We offer a bulk-refill service for our bigger clients.